Graz: Museums

+Several of the aforementioned museums are part of the Joanneum Universal Museum (Universalmuseum Joanneum), which consists of 20 museums.

 Architecture

-The Old Town and the adjacent districts are characterized by the historic residential buildings and churches found there.
+The city centre and the adjacent districts are characterized by the historic residential buildings and churches.
 In the outer districts buildings are predominantly of the architectural styles from the second half of the 20th century.

-In 1965 the Grazer Schule (School of Graz) was founded.
-Several buildings around the universities are of this style, for example the green houses by Volker Giencke and the RESOWI center by Günther Domenig.
+In 1965 the Graz School (Grazer Schule) was founded.
+Several buildings around the universities are of this style, e.g. the green houses by Volker Giencke and the RESOWI Centre by Günther Domenig.

-Before Graz became the European Capital of Culture in 2003, several new projects were realized, such as the Stadthalle, the Kindermuseum (museum for children), the Helmut-List-Halle, the Kunsthaus and the Murinsel.
+Before Graz became European Capital of Culture in 2003, several new projects were realized, such as the Stadthalle - a multifunctional space for e.g. conventions and concerts -, the Children's Museum (Kindermuseum), the Helmut-List-Halle, the Museum of Contemporary Art (Kunsthaus) and the Island in the Mur (Murinsel).